 The following list provides the name and number of each facility type, as well as a brief description.

-Includes the public standard school facility type (00) as defined in Form 1601.
+Includes the public and independent standard school facility type (00) as defined in Form 1601.
 It is sometimes referred to as "bricks-and-mortar".

 Alternate education schools focus on the educational, social and emotional issues for those students whose needs are not being met in a traditional school program.
 An alternate education school provides its support through differentiated instruction, program delivery and enhanced counseling services based on student need.